microsoft/semantic-kernel/docs/decisions/0008-support-generic-llm-request-settings.md

 * Use `object` to pass request settings
 * Define a base class for AI request settings which all implementations must extend

-Note: Using generics was discounted during an earlier investigation which Dmytro conducted, for more details go [here](https://microsofteur-my.sharepoint.com/:w:/g/personal/dmytrostruk_microsoft_com/EYThaoKwtvJLkQ53hv7bg7sBsil-aAHMbIU5jCsiwxofhg?e=hUUGay).
+Note: Using generics was discounted during an earlier investigation which Dmytro conducted.

 ## Decision Outcome